Table of contents

 When you buy the Mini, it will come with one 16-ounce pouch, which is large enough for your trail runs but not large enough for your backpacking trips.
 They are also notorious for blowing a seam, so pick up some spare pouches.
 We recommend a 64-oz bag.

 Don’t let your Mini filter freeze.
-We usually put it in a Ziploc next to our electronics in our sleeping bag at night to insure it won’t freeze.
+If it freezes, the delicate hollow fibers inside can crack, making it useless.
+Unfortunately, there’s no way to know if the filter no longer works, so it’s best to stay safe.
+We usually put it in a Ziploc bag next to our electronics inside our sleeping bag at night to prevent it from freezing.

 Should You Buy the Sawyer Mini?